 You’re doing this for your health, and this board will help cheer you on toward the finish line.

 You might be happier with yourself if you complete the cleanse exactly as it was designed, but if you slip up once or twice, do not quit.
 Though your body will need a little time to heal from the off-plan, potentially inflammatory food, it doesn’t undo all the progress you had made until that point.

 Work on forgiving yourself, and really study why you’re so afraid of failing.
 Just promise yourself that you’ll do your best with the detox, and if you mess up, you’ll jump right back in.

-Fear: I’ve had friends who have done juice cleanses and clean eating, and they went through some awful reactions: mood swings, flu-like symptoms, and fatigue.
+Fear: I have friends who have done juice cleanses and clean eating, and they went through some awful reactions: mood swings, flu-like symptoms, and fatigue.
 I’m just not ready to knowingly make my body feel terrible just so I can feel better after.
 I have a job, after all, and I can’t afford to “feel sick” while I wait for the detox to work.